Late or missed period

 Late or Missed Periods: What They Mean and When to Seek Help

-Missing a period can bring up a whole range of emotions — from worry to relief to confusion.
-While pregnancy is often the first thought, there are many other reasons your cycle might be delayed or stop altogether.
+Missing a period can bring up so many emotions — worry, relief, confusion.
+Pregnancy is often the first thought, but there are many other reasons your cycle might be late or stop altogether.

-If your period is late or missing, and it’s causing you concern, it’s important to know you’re not alone — and that expert, compassionate advice is available.
-As a private gynaecologist in London, I help women navigate menstrual changes with clear information and tailored care.
+If your period is late or missing and it’s worrying you, know you’re not alone — and expert, compassionate help is available.
+As a private gynaecologist in London I help women navigate menstrual changes with clear information and tailored care.

-A typical menstrual cycle is around 28 days, but anything from 21 to 35 days can be normal.
-A late period is often the first sign of various conditions, including pregnancy.
-A period is generally considered late if:
+A typical cycle is around 28 days, but anything from 21 to 35 days is normal.
+A late period is often the first sign of many things, including pregnancy.
+A period is late if:

-It hasn’t started more than five days after your expected date
+• It’s more than 5 days past your expected date

-Occasional variations happen, especially with stress, illness, or travel.
-But persistent delays or missed periods deserve attention.
+Occasional variations happen, especially with stress, illness or travel.
+But persistent delays or missing periods need attention.

 Common Causes of Late or Missed Periods

-There are many potential reasons for menstrual changes, including the role of the hormonal system in regulating cycles.
-Other symptoms, such as tender breasts or body hair, may accompany menstrual irregularities.
-Hormone levels are crucial in diagnosing menstrual issues, and there are many reasons for missed periods, emphasizing the need for evaluation.
-Stress can affect other hormones, impacting menstrual cycles.
-Other factors, such as lifestyle and health conditions, can also influence menstrual cycles.
-The timing of the last period is relevant in determining a late period.
+There are many reasons for menstrual changes, including the role of the hormonal system in regulating cycles.
+Other symptoms like tender breasts or body hair may accompany menstrual irregularities.
+Hormone levels are key to diagnosing menstrual issues and there are many reasons for missing periods so evaluation is important.
+Stress can affect other hormones and impact cycles.
+Other factors like lifestyle and health conditions can also affect cycles.
+The timing of your last period is important in determining a late period.

-Stress: physical or emotional stress can disrupt hormonal balance
+• Stress: physical or emotional stress can disrupt hormone balance

-Weight changes: significant changes in body weight can affect ovulation
+• Weight changes: significant weight changes can affect ovulation

-Polycystic Ovary Syndrome (PCOS): a common hormonal condition causing hormonal imbalance and symptoms like body hair
+• Polycystic Ovary Syndrome (PCOS): a common hormonal condition causing hormonal imbalance and body hair

-Chronic medical conditions: such as diabetes or coeliac disease
+• Chronic medical conditions: like diabetes or coeliac disease

-Medical condition: long-term conditions can lead to missed periods
+• Medical condition: long term conditions can cause missing periods

-Understanding the underlying cause is key to choosing the right next steps.
+Understanding the underlying cause is key to what to do next.

 Menstrual Cycle and Age

-A woman’s menstrual cycle can change significantly throughout her life.
-During puberty, it’s common for menstrual cycles to be irregular as the body adjusts to new hormonal patterns.
-It may take some time for the cycle to become regular.
-As women approach menopause, typically in their late 40s to early 50s, cycles may become less frequent and more irregular, accompanied by symptoms like hot flashes and night sweats.
-Women with polycystic ovary syndrome (PCOS) may experience irregular periods throughout their reproductive years.
-It’s essential to be aware of these changes and consult a healthcare provider if you notice unusual symptoms such as heavy periods, light periods, or absent periods.
-Managing these changes with professional guidance can help maintain overall health and well-being.
+A woman’s cycle can change significantly throughout her life.
+During puberty it’s common for cycles to be irregular as the body adjusts to new hormonal patterns.
+It may take some time for the cycle to settle.
+As women approach menopause, typically in their late 40s to early 50s, cycles may become less frequent and more irregular with symptoms like hot flushes and night sweats.
+Women with polycystic ovary syndrome (PCOS) may have irregular periods throughout their reproductive years.
+Be aware of these changes and see a healthcare provider if you notice unusual symptoms like heavy periods, light periods or absent periods.
+Managing these changes with professional guidance can help overall health and wellbeing.

 Contraception and Menstrual Cycle

-Contraception can have a significant impact on your menstrual cycle.
-Hormonal birth control methods, such as the contraceptive pill or an intrauterine device (IUD), are often used to regulate menstrual cycles and reduce the risk of pregnancy.
-However, these methods can also cause changes in your period, such as making it lighter or heavier.
-It’s important to discuss your contraceptive options with a healthcare provider and monitor any changes in your menstrual cycle.
-If you experience a late or missed period while using contraception, taking a pregnancy test and consulting your healthcare provider is crucial to determine the cause and ensure your reproductive health is managed effectively.
+Contraception can have a big impact on your cycle.
+Hormonal methods of contraception like the pill or IUD are used to regulate cycles and prevent pregnancy.
+However these methods can also change your period, making it lighter or heavier.
+See a healthcare provider and monitor any changes in your cycle.
+If you miss a period while using contraception, take a pregnancy test and see a healthcare provider to determine the cause and manage your reproductive health.

 Chronic Conditions and Menstrual Cycle

-Chronic conditions like polycystic ovary syndrome (PCOS), thyroid disease, and premature ovarian failure can significantly affect the menstrual cycle.
-Women with these conditions may experience irregular periods, heavy periods, or absent periods.
-Managing these conditions with the help of a healthcare provider is essential to prevent complications and maintain overall health.
-Additionally, chronic conditions such as diabetes, heart disease, and thyroid conditions can also lead to changes in the menstrual cycle.
-Monitoring your period and consulting a healthcare provider if you notice any unusual symptoms is crucial.
-A healthcare provider can help determine the cause of irregular periods and develop a treatment plan tailored to your needs, ensuring you manage your condition effectively and maintain your reproductive health.
+Chronic conditions like polycystic ovary syndrome (PCOS), thyroid disease and premature ovarian failure can affect the menstrual cycle.
+Women with these conditions may have irregular periods, heavy periods or absent periods.
+Managing these conditions with a healthcare provider is key to preventing complications and overall health.
+Other chronic conditions like diabetes, heart disease and thyroid conditions can also cause changes in the cycle.
+Monitor your period and see a healthcare provider if you notice any unusual symptoms.
+A healthcare provider can determine the cause of irregular periods and develop a treatment plan for you, to manage your condition and your reproductive health.

-Should You Be Concerned About a Missed Period?
+Should You Be Worried About a Missed Period?

 It depends on your situation.
-You should seek advice if:
+You should see a healthcare provider if:

-You miss more than one period (and you’re not pregnant) or experience missing periods frequently.
-It's important to seek medical advice to understand the underlying causes.
+• You miss more than one period (and you’re not pregnant) or have missing periods frequently.
+You need to see a healthcare provider to understand the underlying cause.

-You experience additional symptoms (pelvic pain, unusual discharge, hot flushes)
+• You have additional symptoms (pelvic pain, unusual discharge, hot flushes)

-You have a known health condition affecting your hormones
+• You have a known health condition that affects your hormones

-You are under 45 and experiencing signs of early menopause
+• You are under 45 and experiencing early menopause symptoms

-Other chronic conditions, such as thyroid disease and Turner syndrome, can also affect menstrual health.
-Additionally, the body's ability to maintain regular cycles can be influenced by factors like stress, weight changes, and hormonal disruptions.
+Other chronic conditions like thyroid disease and Turner syndrome can also affect menstrual health.
+The body’s ability to maintain regular cycles can be influenced by factors like stress, weight changes and hormonal disruptions.

-Primary ovarian insufficiency (POI) is a condition where the ovaries stop functioning normally before the age of 40, leading to irregular periods and fertility issues.
-The causes of POI are not well understood, but it is linked to the functionality of ovarian follicles, where egg maturation occurs.
+• Primary ovarian insufficiency (POI) is a condition where the ovaries stop functioning normally before the age of 40, causing irregular periods and fertility issues.
+The causes of POI are not well understood but it is linked to the functionality of ovarian follicles where egg maturation occurs.

-Prompt evaluation can provide reassurance and avoid delayed diagnosis of any underlying condition.
+Early evaluation can give you reassurance and avoid delayed diagnosis of any underlying condition.

 How Are Late or Missed Periods Diagnosed?

-At Happiher, diagnosis begins with understanding your full health picture.
-The thyroid, a butterfly-shaped gland located at the base of the neck, plays a crucial role in hormonal regulation, which can significantly impact menstrual cycles.
-In some cases, thyroid disease can cause missed periods altogether, necessitating a thorough evaluation.
+At Happiher, diagnosis starts with understanding your full health picture.
+The thyroid, a butterfly-shaped gland at the base of the neck, plays a big role in hormonal regulation which can impact menstrual cycles.
+In some cases thyroid disease can cause missing periods altogether and requires a full evaluation.

 Assessment may include:

-We focus on identifying the cause — not just restoring cycles but supporting your overall health.
+We focus on finding the cause — not just getting cycles back but supporting your overall health.

 Treatment Options for Late or Missed Periods

-Treatment is entirely dependent on the cause and your personal goals (e.g., symptom management, restoring fertility, supporting hormonal health).
-Late periods can result from hormonal imbalances due to factors like stress, illnesses, or medications.
-It's important to understand why late periods happen and seek medical advice if your period is delayed.
-Irregularities can last a few months, especially after ceasing hormonal contraceptive methods or due to health issues.
-The timeline from one period to the next period can vary, and minor delays are usually not concerning.
-However, if your periods stop unexpectedly, it's crucial to seek treatment to address any underlying issues.
+Treatment depends on the cause and your goals (e.g. symptom management, fertility, hormonal health).
+Late periods can be due to hormonal imbalances caused by stress, illnesses or medications.
+You need to understand why late periods happen and see a healthcare provider if your period is late.
+Irregularities can last a few months especially after stopping hormonal contraception or due to health issues.
+The time from one period to the next period can vary and minor delays are not a concern.
+But if your periods stop unexpectedly you need to seek treatment to address the underlying issue.

 Options include: